 Doing good in tough places: working in human rights, peace building, humanitarian aid and development

-Easter 2013: 5‐6.30 pm followed by drinks reception.
-Alison Richard Building, Sidgwick Site
+Lent 2013: 5‐6.30 pm followed by drinks reception.
+Alison Richard Building (check Reception for Room), Sidgwick Site

 The sphere of work known variously as the 'Third Sector', 'Development and Humanitarian Aid' or simply -‐ doing good in tough places -‐ is notoriously impenetrable, and frustratingly difficult to navigate for the uninitiated.
 For somebody hoping to pursue a career within this field, the range of agencies and institutions, initiatives and centres is at the very least bewildering.
 Most areas intersect, and organisations work with an array of crosscutting issues and contexts.
 Yet what at first glance can appear to be a morass of very similar organisations doing generally related things, is in fact often sharply delineated, with different sectors requiring surprisingly different competencies and operating under quite specific mandates.
 Working as an international human rights advocate would demand a different skill set and working environment from a project officer of a first phase emergency response -‐ and both would have relatively different routes to entry.
 And a Master's degree isn't always the best option.